What Are Postbacks?

 How Do Postbacks Work?

-Tracking requires triggers for certain events completed in your app.
-When an ad network integrates with a mobile measurement partner (MMP), the ad network shares the postback URLs for different types of postbacks (install postback or in-app event postback) with the MMP.
+To track user behavior in an app, you need to set up triggers for certain events completed in your app.
+In order to do this, an ad network integrates with a mobile measurement partner (MMP) and shares the postback URLs for different types of postbacks with the MMP.

 But please note: You should consider when you want postbacks triggered.
 Requesting them for every action completed in your app will overload your internal servers and – in the worst-case scenario – negatively affect the performance and analysis of your app.